 at Commonweal Garden feature top instructors in the field and hands-on training within a well developed, integrated permaculture design center.

-meets once a month over the course of a year, allowing participants to intermix their studies and instruction with their own experiments with permaculture at home.
-This format also provides participants an opportunity to go more deeply into their group design projects, as well as to explore permaculture activities throughout the four seasons.
+This Permaculture Design Certification courses (PDC) offered at Commonweal Garden provide a unique exploration of sustainable, nature-based solutions.
+Participants meet once a month over the course of a year, allowing participants to intermix their studies and instruction with their own experiments with permaculture at home.
 Find out more.

 Our PDC curriculum is the culmination of more than 35 years of teaching permaculture design to students from all over the globe.
 We have learned that to be successful at implementing permaculture design, most students need more than the basic curriculum.
 Our 100+ hour courses are crafted to include the following elements to help launch students into a successful journey:

 - The classic permaculture curriculum, with founding principles and techniques developed by Bill Mollison and David Holgrem

 - A strong nature-connection component, including animal tracking and bird language, to deepen your awareness and intimacy with the rest of the natural world

 - A diverse range of hands-on activities with experienced instructors during the program in various aspects of the living classroom of the farm

 - Tools for cultivating our inner ecology to break through old patterns and barriers that hold us back from success